-A: Details regarding the program and eligibility requirements were first published in the Federal Register Notice announcing the program.
+A: Details regarding the program and eligibility requirements were first published in the Federal Register Notice announcing the program on April 25, 2022.
 Both USCIS and DHS have webpages that provide information about U4U and address frequently asked questions.

 Q: What is the general application process?